outaTiME/applause/README.md

   patterns: [
     {
       match: /foo/g,
-      replacement: [1, 2, 3] // replaces "foo" with string representation of the array
+      replacement: [1, 2, 3] // Replaces "foo" with string representation of the array
     }
   ]
 }